Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Retrieval Accuracy Evaluation

 We report retrieval accuracy for both Qwen2.5-3B and Qwen2.5-7B backbones under identical data splits and inference settings.
 Search-R1 optimizes reasoning and tool use jointly, whereas DART isolates their parameter updates during training.
 All methods share the same retrieval format and correctness criterion.

-As shown in Figure~\ref{fig:lora_rank}(B), DART consistently achieves higher retrieval accuracy than Search-R1 across both datasets and model scales.
+As shown in Figure~\ref{fig:search_acc}, DART consistently achieves higher retrieval accuracy than Search-R1 across both datasets and model scales.
 This indicates that DART retrieves task-relevant information more reliably, particularly on multi-hop and fact-intensive tasks, highlighting the effectiveness of training-time capability disentanglement for tool use.

-In the results, we observe an interesting phenomenon.
-For our DART, the 7B model does not consistently outperform 3B model in retrieval accuracy.
-This introduce an open problem says that selecting the proper size of backbone model to invoke tools significantly improves the final overall performance.
-We leave the exploration to this as the future work.
+As expected, retrieval accuracy scales consistently with model size: the 7B backbone outperforms the 3B backbone for both Search-R1 and DART.